-b.
-Implementation of Project Based Accounting: PBA has been fully implemented at each AMP level.
+- b.
+Implementation of Project Based Accounting: PBA has been fully implemented at each AMP level. - c.

-c.
 Redevelopment of Glebe Park Apartments and James Bland Homes:

-The original Glebe Park Apartments was located on three scattered sites parcels, one on West Glebe Road and two on Old Dominion Boulevard (east and west) in the City of Alexandria, VA.
+The original Glebe Park Apartments was located on three scattered sites parcels; one on West Glebe Road and two on Old Dominion Boulevard (east and west) in Alexandria, VA.
 On the Old Dominion (east) parcels, ARHA demolished 72 existing units and constructed in their place, 12 new public housing units, 8 market rate fee simple units and 10 for sale workforce housing units.
 The twenty four (24) units located at Old Dominion (west) parcel were substantially rehabilitated.
 Of the 36 total units, 5 are accessible under 504.
 As of May of 2010, all rental units were occupied, and all of the market rate townhouse and workforce units had been sold.
 Simultaneous to the efforts being conducted on the Old Dominion parcels, ARHA demolished 56 existing units at the West Glebe site and constructed in their place, 48 new units, 5 of which are accessible under 504.
 Construction was completed and fully occupied as of July of 2010.

 d.
-Redevelopment of James Bland Homes: James Bland Homes and James Bland Addition consisted of a contiguous 5-block site, improved with 194 public housing units.
-The redevelopment process was completed in four phases over a 5-year period; the implementation was dependent on the success of various competitive tax credit applications for each phase.
+Redevelopment of James Bland Homes: At the onset of this effort, James Bland Homes and James Bland Addition consisted of a contiguous 5-block site, improved with 194 public housing units.
+The redevelopment is progressing in four phases over a five-year period; the implementation of each phase is dependent on the success of a competitive tax credit application.